handrew/browserpilot/readme.md

 ### 📑 Writing Prompts

 It helps if you are familiar with how Selenium works and programming in general.
 This is because this project uses GPT-3 to translate natural language into code, so you should be as precise as you can.
-In this way, it is more like writing code with Copilot than it is talking to a friend; for instance, it helps to refer to things as text boxes (vs. "search box") or "button which says 'Log in'" rather than "the login button".
+In this way, it is more like writing code with Copilot than it is talking to a friend; for instance, it helps to refer to things as `input`s or `textareas` (vs. "text box" "search box") or "button which says 'Log in'" rather than "the login button".
 Sometimes, it will also not pick up on specific words that are important, so it helps to break them out into separate lines.
-Instead of "find all the visible text boxes", you do "find all the text boxes" and then "find the first visible text box".
+Instead of "find all the visible textareas", you do "find all the textareas" and then "find the first visible textarea".

 You can look at some examples in `prompts/examples` to get started.